-A list of the top period films available on DVD and to stream that take place during the Tudor era (1485 – 1603) and the Stuart era (1603 to 1714).
+A list of the top period dramas available on DVD and to stream that take place during the Tudor era (1485 – 1603) and the Stuart era (1603 to 1714).
 Includes the Elizabethan, Jacobean, Caroline, (Interregnum) and Restoration periods.
 Costume period dramas filmed in England, UK and other countries set in that time period.
 Television mini-series, PBS, BBC, Masterpiece Theatre productions, historical dramas, heritage films.

 Covers the reigns of Queen Elizabeth I (The Virgin Queen), King Henry VII who succeeded in ending the Wars of the Roses between the houses of Lancaster and York to found the highly successful Tudor house, King Henry VIII, King Edward VI, Queen Mary I. The Stuarts were the first kings of the United Kingdom.
 King James I of England who began the period was also King James VI of Scotland, thus combining the two thrones for the first time.
 Also includes the era of King Charles I, King Charles II, King James II, Queen Mary II, King William III, Queen Anne.
 More to come!

 For the lists of the best period dramas and recommended documentaries in additional eras, wander over to: What To Watch: The Period Films List

 Please note that all of the lists have multiple pages.

 Click on the TITLE to stream the movie or buy the DVD.

 Use the SEARCH box at the top of the list to find what you are looking for by keyword.

 Use the FILTER option so you can narrow the results in any given list by these tags.